A business falls victim to a malware attack every 14 seconds.

 - Lessons learned: Who opened the emailed link or attachment and why

 - Future prevention: Staff training, new tools/tech

 The purpose of having a security incident response plan in place is so your organization can quickly shutdown cyberattacks and minimize damage done; however, your entire plan is reliant on the first step, detect.
 If your staff isn’t educated on the signs of a malware attack then they won’t be able to notify the response team.
-If you’re unsure on how to go about training and educating your people on how to recognize signs of a malware attack then check out our blog IT Security Awareness Training: Empowering Your Staff to Defend Your Business.
+If you’re unsure on how to go about training and educating your people on how to recognize signs of a malware attack, view our IT support services and read our blog IT Security Awareness Training: Empowering Your Staff to Defend Your Business.